FredericGodin/DynamicCNN/README.md

 However, this operation is too heavy for selecting the K max values.

 Because of these implementation issues, a very heavy GpuContiguous operation is automatically introduced somewhere.
-If you have a solution or comments, I'm happy to support pull request ;)
+If you have a solution or comments, I'm happy to support pull requests ;)